Go directly to the content

 • Temperature fluctuations

-• Harsh skincare or over-exfoliating
+• Aggressive skincare or over-exfoliating

 Red light lamp for rosacea

-Does red light therapy work for rosacea?
+Does Red Light Therapy work for rosacea?

 What many users experience: